tenstorrent/tt-metal/tech_reports/LLMs/llms.md

         )
     )
 ```

-We use dram-sharded matmul for LMHead with ```program_config``` and ```memory_config``` generated in code below.
-If you want to learn why we decided to use them check out [Section: Op Configs](#4-4-op-configs).
-The primary reason for having multiple program_configs is that the weight shapes may result in unequal split sizes.
+We use dram-sharded matmul for LMHead with `program_config` and `memory_config` generated by the code below.
+For more information check [Section: Op Configs](#4-4-op-configs).
+The primary reason for having multiple `program_configs` is that the weight shapes may result in unequal split sizes.
 This variability means the same configuration cannot be used for every matrix multiplication.

 ```py
 # Generate dram-sharded memory_config
 memory_config = args.create_dram_sharded_mem_config(